SamuelHoward/open-source-platform/README.md

 An early version of the site can be viewed at https://open-source-platform.herokuapp.com/

-The current version in this repo is a work in progress and is not yet secure.
+The current version in this repo is a work in progress.